gaofengShi/NextworkAzureSummerProject/README.md

 There are four users:
    - Gaofeng Shi: the owner of the account.
-   - Cotissadmi: is the website developer and administrator with a contributor role in the __developer__ group.
+   - Cotissadmi: is the website developer and administrator with a contributor role in the __Developer__ group.
-   - Cotissterster: is the website tester in the tester group.
+   - Cotissterster: is the website tester in the __Tester__ group.
-   - Instructor: assigned to Nextwork Amber as a guest role with full access to the project in the guest group.
+   - Instructor: assigned to Nextwork Amber as a guest role with full access to the project in the __guest__ group.
       <img src="pictures/uesrs.png" width="600">

-MFA setting in Default Directory there are two types: Security and Microsoft 365. \
+MFA setting in Default Directory there are two types: __Security__ and __Microsoft 365__. \
+This setting let the user passwordless login.
+If the user has the Microsoft 365 account, you can built-in with Azure account together.
+For example, The owner login the account with Microsoft 365 account. \
-The owner login the account with Microsoft 365.
-The Cotissadmi login the account with Microsoft Authenticator.
+For the user who doesn't have the Microsoft 365 account.
+You should use the Multi-factor authentication with Microsoft Authenticator APP in your device.
+For instance, the Cotissadmi login the account with Microsoft Authenticator.

 ### The VM backup deploy